awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp.md

   + Changing the root user's password
   + Creating, updating, or deleting root access keys **Note**
-For some accounts created before 9/15/2017, this restriction doesn't apply\.
-AWS recommends that you don't rely on this restriction for these accounts\.
+For all accounts created *after* September 15th, 2017, you ***can*** use SCPs to prevent the root user in member accounts from managing root user access keys\.
+However, for some accounts created before 9/15/2017, SCPs ***don't*** prevent that member account’s root user from creating, updating, or deleting the root user access keys\.
+Because of this, we recommend that you don’t rely on SCPs to try to restrict this operation unless you're certain that the account was created after that date\.
   + Enabling or disabling multi\-factor authentication on the root user
   + Creating, updating, or deleting x\.509 keys for the root user
 + Registering for the Enterprise support plan as the root user